niant/once/readme.md

 **SASS usage**

 Import .scss files you need from sass/ directory in your projects SCSS.
-If you like to use all the features - you can copy content from sass/main.scss into your project.
+If you like to use all the features - you can import sass/main.scss or copy content from sass/main.scss into your project.

 ### Naming policies